zxmeng98/torchgt/README.md

 conda activate gt
 ```

-> 💡[!
-Comments for AEC]
+> [!NOTE]
->  For evaluation to avoid interference and save the rental cost, could you please provide your available time slots in SC Submission System?
+> 💡For evaluation to avoid interference and save the rental cost, could you please provide your available time slots in SC Submission System?
 I can better arrange and reserve the server for one day for each reviewer.

 If you want to reproduce the results on your own machines, we provide two options to prepare the environment: